-- 1. The student's age - 2.
+- 1. The student's age and cognitive ability - 2.
 The nature of the offense and the circumstances which led to the offense - 3.
 The student's prior disciplinary record - 4.
 The effectiveness of other forms of discipline - 5.
 Information from parents, teachers, or others as appropriate - 6.
 Other extenuating circumstances